-- Name and address of each affiliate doing business in Oregon or with Oregon-source income. - FEIN. - Date the affiliate became part of the unitary group if this occurred during the tax year being reported. - Date the affiliate left the unitary group if this occurred during the tax year being reported.
+- Name and address of each affiliate doing business in Oregon or with Oregon-source income. - FEIN. - Date the affiliate became part of the unitary group only if this occurred during the tax year being reported. - Date the affiliate left the unitary group only if this occurred during the tax year being reported.

-Include as many schedules as necessary to list all the appropriate corporations.
+Include as many schedules as necessary to list all the appropriate affiliates.

-Appendix ACorporation Form OR-20 2016 Schedule OR-ASC-CORP codes
+Appendix ACorporation Form OR-20 2017 Schedule OR-ASC-CORP codes